 to as a modal

-The verb to have is one of the core verbs of the English language, and can be used to express possession ownership or acquisition.In this usage, it is a transitive verb, and must therefore be followed by a direct object.
+The main verb to have is one of the core verbs of the English language, and is principally used to express possession, ownership or acquisition.In this usage, it is a transitive verb, and must therefore be followed by a direct object.
 The direct object of to have can be a noun, a noun group, a pronoun or a numeral.

 1.1 Affirmative forms of the main verb to have